How to Include Salary Expectations in Cover Letter (+ Examples)

 After reviewing the job posting’s listed responsibilities and considering the true value I can provide to the company, I would ask for an annual salary in the range of $35,000 to $60,000.”

 Of course, if you respond with a range, the employer is probably going to try to hire you for the lower amount.
-Know what you’re worth, but also know what your “walk away” number is.
+Know what you’re worth, but also know what your “walk away” number, or minimum salary, is.

 Key Takeaway